rubenvp8510/tempo-query-generator/README.md

 - **Trace Fetch Probability**: Configurable probability (0.0-1.0) determines how often full traces are fetched after searches.
 A value of 0.5 means 50% of successful searches will trigger a trace fetch.
 - **Realistic Load**: This two-phase approach exercises both Tempo's search index and trace retrieval mechanisms, providing a more representative performance test.

+### Test Lifecycle and Ramp-Up

+The tool supports controlled test execution with ramp-up, finite duration, and graceful shutdown:

+- **Ramp-Up**: Configurable via `rampUpDuration` (e.g., "2m").
+The tool linearly increases QPS from 0 to `targetQPS` over the specified duration.
+This allows Tempo's caches to warm up gradually and provides more realistic performance measurements.
+Set to "0s" to disable ramp-up and start at full QPS immediately.
+- **Test Duration**: Configurable via `testDuration` (e.g., "15m").
+The total test duration includes both ramp-up and steady-state phases.
+Set to "0s" for infinite test duration (use SIGINT/SIGTERM to stop).
+- **Graceful Shutdown**: When the test duration expires or a signal is received, the tool initiates graceful shutdown.
+Workers complete their in-flight queries before exiting, up to the `gracefulShutdownTimeout` duration (default: "30s").
+This ensures accurate metrics collection and prevents query loss.
+- **Test Phases**: The tool tracks three phases: ramp-up (phase 0), steady-state (phase 1), and shutdown (phase 2).
+These are exposed via Prometheus metrics for monitoring.

 ### Metrics Collection

 The tool exposes Prometheus metrics on port 2112 (`/metrics` endpoint) for monitoring: